Procedure #3013.2; Rev.: 1 (Effective May 8, 2017)

 - Cardholder: responsible for complying with purchasing card policy and procedures and managing the purchasing card account.

-- Purchasing Card Program Manager: responsible for overseeing the Purchasing Card Program at the campus level, providing training and resources for cardholders and site managers, and collaborating with campus leadership and program stakeholders to continuously review and improve the program.
+- Purchasing Card Program Administrator: responsible for overseeing the Purchasing Card Program at the campus level, providing training and resources for cardholders and site managers, and collaborating with campus leadership and program stakeholders to continuously review and improve the program.

 - Department Property Administrator (DPA): an individual in a department or division who serves as the liaison between that department or division and Property Control for all matters regarding capital equipment.